 Day 1 – La Paz to Magdalena Bay

 Depart from La Paz early in the morning en route to Magdalena Bay, jewel of the Pacific and home to a staggering number of migratory and marine birds, sea turtles, and marine mammals including the migratory gray whales.
-Breakfast will be provided en route at one of our favorite local ranchos.
-Settle into our secluded island camp and after happy hour, learn about the important sea turtle restoration project which will be the focus of tomorrow’s activities.
+We’ll stop for a hot cup of coffee en route at one of our favorite local ranchos before arriving at our entry point to the bay.
+We’ll make our way through the mangroves and out into Almejas Bay, looking for gray whales along the way before arriving at our secluded research camp, nestled between the dunes and mangroves.
+During dinner we will learn about the important sea turtle restoration project which will be the focus of tomorrow’s activities and how we can participate in data collection.
 Get a good night’s rest, tomorrow we search for turtles.

 Day 4 – Gray Whales to La Paz

 In the morning wake up to take in the spectacular sunrise one more time.
 After breakfast we will bid farewell to our hosts and depart camp.
 We’ll have a picnic lunch on a secluded barrier island, before boarding the van waiting to take us back to La Paz where the journey concludes.